ACCA Vs CA: Which is Better for Your Career?

 CA is one of the high yielding and most recognised courses in India.
 Students through CA are taught and specialised in the tax and financial systems of India.
 Because of this, employers or companies in India usually look for CA candidates rather than ACCA.
 In simple words, a CA certificate holder has a larger share of employment in the market than an ACCA certificate holder.
 Another reason behind this is the signing authority.
 ACCA.s in India are not authorised to sign the audit report but a practising CA is authorised to do so.

 However, many multinational companies have started to settle abroad to cater to their clients.
-These international corporations settled in India look for an ACCA rather than a CA. This makes ACCA certificate holders easy to grab jobs at companies like JP, PwC, KPMG, etc.
+These international corporations settled in India look for an ACCA rather than a CA. This allows ACCA certificate holders to grab jobs at companies like JP, PwC, KPMG, etc.

 CA Vs ACCA - Which is Better for a Career Abroad?